4 min read

 Personal reflection tools can help an individual notice patterns in their own thinking.
 Team collaboration systems carry a higher responsibility because the context is shared.
 A workspace should be explicit about what belongs to the individual, what belongs to the room, and what belongs to the organization.

-If AI summarizes a team discussion, everyone should understand the source material.
+If AI summarizes a team discussion, everyone should be able to see the visible, permissioned source material.
 If it remembers a project constraint, the team should be able to inspect where that constraint came from.
 If it suggests a next step, ownership should stay visible.

 Without those boundaries, "cognitive mapping" starts to sound like surveillance.